40th Cavalry Regiment: Twenty-first century

 In 2005, the 40th Armor was redesignated as the 40th Cavalry.
 The former Company A, 40th Armor was reorganized and redesignated as Headquarters and Headquarters Troop, 1st Squadron (Airborne), 40th Cavalry Regiment (organic elements constituted).
 The 1st Squadron was assigned to the 4th Brigade Combat Team (Airborne), 25th Infantry Division and activated on 16 October 2005 at Joint Base Elmendorf-Richardson, Alaska.

 In October 2006, 1st Squadron, 40th Cavalry Regiment (Airborne) conducted its first deployment as part of the 4th Brigade Combat Team (Airborne) in support of Operation Iraqi Freedom.
 The 1-40 Cavalry Regiment conducted 14 months of counterinsurgency operation throughout Southern Baghdad including leading a decisive effort during the Iraq troop surge of 2007.
 For extraordinary heroism in action against an armed enemy 1st Squadron, 40th Cavalry Regiment was awarded the Valorous Unit Award.
 In December 2007, the unit redeployed back to Joint Base Elmendorf-Richardson.

 In February 2009, 1st Squadron deployed to Afghanistan in support of Operation Enduring Freedom conducting counterinsurgency operations across Paktia Province in partnership with Afghan Security Forces.
 In November 2009, the unit deployed to Western Khost partnering with 1st Brigade, 203rd Corps of the Afghan Army bringing increased stability to the Western districts.
 The squadron was awarded the Meritorious Unit Commendation.
 In February 2010, 1-40 Cavalry Regiment redeployed back to Joint Base Elmendorf-Richardson.

 In December 2011, 1st Squadron (Airborne), 40th Cavalry Regiment deployed back to Paktia and Khost Provinces in Afghanistan in support of Operation Enduring Freedom.
 After a successful mission, partnering with the Afghan National Army, the Squadron increased stability in the region for a successful future.
 For exceptionally Meritorious Service, 1st Squadron, 40th Cavalry Regiment was awarded the Meritorious Unit Commendation.
 In October 2012, the unit redeployed back to Joint Base Elmendorf-Richardson.

-In 2026, the unit will case its colors and be reflagged to 1st Battalion, 511th PIR in an effort to further the 11th Airborne Division modernization initiative.
+On July 17th, 2026, 1st Squadron cased its colors and was reflagged to 1st Battalion (Airborne), 511th Infantry Regiment in an effort to further the 11th Airborne Division modernization initiative.